raghavkrish422/Task0-Titanic-Exploration/README.md

 In this task, you will be given a dataset (Titanic Survivers) and your job is to analyse the data given using relevant functions in Pandas, Numpy and Matplotlib

 # Tasks to Perform on this Dataset
-A few things that I want you to do is -
+A few things that I want you to do is:

  1. Download the dataset and load it using Pandas
  2. Remove all the NULL values from the dataset